-Completion The writes 32-bit this pointer. command the word location.
+Completion pointer.
+The command writes the 32-bit word at this location.
 It is set to 1 if there is at least one more frame available in the video.
 0 indicates that this is the last frame.
 The value of ptr shall be within RAM_G.